 And he doesn’t like the feeling that much.
 The last time he was here, in this same room, was six years before when he had sued Amédé Trudel over farm machinery material that had made his life miserable ever after buying the heavy- weight equipment.
 Then, he finds himself looking around, seeing on the walls that surround him all those pictures of Me Rocquebrune smiling at or shaking hands with local dubious celebrities.
 Who are these people, he asks himself, not at all impressed by the display that makes the place look like some Kiwanis president headquarters.
-Anyway, there is in the monotonous voice of his solicitor an air of quiet authority, the words he uses look erudite and scholarly and the fact that he can’t make head or toe out of the incoherent paragraphs reassures Arthur in the end.
+Anyway, there is in the monotonous voice of his solicitor an air of quiet authority, the words he uses look erudite and scholarly and the fact that he can’t make head nor tail out of the incoherent paragraphs reassures Arthur in the end.
 After all, it is the way it should be.
-How could these men of law win cases if they were to talk in a lingo that any Joe Bloe like himself could decipher?
-And then, something in the lawyer’s voice stopped his rêverie.
-After so much “Whereas” that Arthur had cared to count, now Me Rocquebrune is starting to make sense and then, what he gets is his client’s full attention.
+How could these men of law win cases if they were to talk in a lingo that any Joe Blow like himself could decipher?
+And then, something in the lawyer’s voice stopped his reverie.
+After more “Whereas” that Arthur had cared to count, now Me Rocquebrune is starting to make sense and then, what he gets is his client’s full attention.

 The story Arthur is now hearing goes this way:

 September 4, 2012, the Parti Québécois had won the Quebec elections, gaining for themselves a majority government of 70 out of 125.
-It had been a severe defeat for the last nine years premier Jean Charest and his Parti Liberal.
-The PLQ that was left with 21 deputies in the new parliament, in third place after La Coalition pour l’Avenir du Québec, a new formation created by PQ renegade François Legault who had managed to get 43 of his kind elected with 32% of the popular vote.
+It had been a severe defeat for Jean Charest, premier for the last nine years and his Parti Liberal.
+The PLQ was left with 21 deputies in the new parliament, in third place after La Coalition pour l’Avenir du Québec, a new formation created by PQ renegade François Legault who had managed to get 43 of his kind elected with 32% of the popular vote.

 Against PQ’s 38% and PLQ 20%.